 One of the greatest experiences in college is living in community.
 Residence hall living gives students the unique opportunity to live and interact with a variety of people.
 Students living in residence halls do better academically, are less likely to drop out, are more likely to graduate in four years, and are more likely to be involved in college activities and develop leadership skills.
 Thus, Westminster College regards the residential experience as an integral part of the education of a student.

 Westminster College has 8 residential facilities: 6 residence halls, Thompson House, and Berlin Village that house approximately 1,130 students.
-The Associate Dean of Student Affairs is responsible for supervising Residence Life staff, formulating residential policy, and overseeing programmatic efforts.
+The Assistant Dean of Student Affairs is responsible for supervising Residence Life staff, formulating residential policy, and overseeing programmatic efforts.
 The Director of Facility Operations is responsible for residence hall custodial services, building maintenance, and upkeep.
 It is a joint effort to provide an environment that is conducive to the personal development and education of each student.

 The mission of the Residence Life program at Westminster College is to contribute to the development and education of students by creating inclusive communities in which students can:

 Rooted in the Westminster College mission, the mission of the Residence Life program supports the academic endeavor of students.
 Further, the Residence Life program supports the quest for excellence that Westminster College espouses for all students.
 To this end, the following are learning outcomes for students involved in the Residence Life program:

 1.1 By living on campus, students will explore facets of their identity that impact who they are and how they define and express themselves.

 1.2 Students will develop an understanding that learning is an ongoing process toward educated decision-making